idk20256/pyrov2/README.md

 - Check out the docs at https://docs.pyrogram.org to learn more about Pyrogram, get started right away and discover more in-depth material for building your client applications.
+- Join the official channel at https://t.me/pyrogram and stay tuned for news, updates and announcements.